eksqtr/Simple-Grade-Remarks-Program/README.md

 # Simple-Grade-Remarks-Program
-A simple C# Program that will input the user input Grade Remarks
+A simple C# Program that will input the user input Grade Remarks for my Integrative Programming Activity.